and other relevant information

 Then there are a large numbers of sets of photographs, most on the card index.
 On the computer are Access databases for each sort, M,P and W, and they describe the photos and where they came from.

 The row of large files with acid-free paper, relate to the “M” series [miscellaneous], which are photos which belonged to other people – sometimes I was given the original but mostly I copied them.
 So those files include either originals or copies, whichever was used for the website.
-At the time of writing (November 2022), all these “M” photos are on the website in Category PHOTOS, with descriptions.
+At the time of writing (November 2022), all these “M” photos are on the website in the category PHOTOS, with descriptions, so they can be searched there, and the computer database shouldn’t be needed.

-But I’m afraid my other photos have not yet appeared on the website.
+But I’m afraid my other photos have not yet appeared on the website and many never will.
 The “P” series I took myself and are kept in boxes.
-There must be thousands of them.
+There are about 6,000 of them.
 The “W” series are slides that I took myself earlier than the “P” photos.
 There are nearly a thousand of those.
 I have just had the first hundred of them digitised, with a view to putting them on the website once I have sorted them.
+We are also working towards putting descriptive lists on the website.
+The actual slides and photos have been bequeathed to the Essex Record Office.

-There are also some files of other peoples’ photos, which are not on the website but could usefully be put there.
+There are also some files of other peoples’ photos, which are not on the website.
+Some are mentioned on the card index.

 minutes of UDC [part on site already]